alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 Or you can run the entire view; using **control+return**.

+The text panes support drag and drop; you can drag a scheme script file for example into a pane.
+You can also drag in selected text.

+Scheme scripts are syntax highlighted and brackets are matched.

+**Not a file editor**

+- The tiles are not backed to a file anywhere; they are for interacting with Scheme.
+- They are also cleared when you re-arrange the layout using the docking menu.
+- When working I typically test functions in the evaluator pane; while adding them to a file open in an editor.
+I use notepad++.

 ### <a name="browser-pane">The browser pane</a>

-This is a browser view  in a pane it is the default Windows browser control; which is typically based on IE11; I believe.

-This pane exists for application documentation (such as this document) as an HTML viewer.
+This pane exists for application documentation (such as this document.)

-Selecting some text and pressing **shift-return** in the browser pane also evaluates the selection; just as in the text pane.
+Selecting some text and pressing **shift-return** in the browser pane evaluates the selection.

-This browser view is also quite programmable; I do not recommend doing that; there are better ways to drive a browser from scheme.
+This browser view is fully programmable; I do not recommend taking advantage of this; there are better ways to drive a browser from scheme.

  [Index](Readme.html)